a-bentofreire/abeamer/README.md

 and then [teleport](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/teleporter/)
 the story to the company's machine to render the frame images and generate animated gifs or videos.

+## What's new

+In the version 0.2.11, it was added the alpha version of the charts plugin.
+In the next versions, this plugin will be improved to reach beta version.
+In this version 0.2.12, the command line and teleporter were both improved and fixed small bugs.

+For more details see the [CHANGELOG](https://raw.githubusercontent.com/a-bentofreire/abeamer/master/blob/master/CHANGELOG.md).

 ## Components

 ABeamer includes a web browser library, a render server agent and a command line utility.